jaedsonpys/pysgi/DESCRIPTION.md

 - Get or set all cookies coming from the browser;
 - Add or get the body of an HTTP response or request;
 - Can get parameters from URL;
-- Get values ​​from a dynamic route.
+- Get values ​​from a dynamic route;
+- Returning JSON and other data types.

 You can learn how to use `PySGI` in the project's [official documentation](https://jaedsonpys.github.io/pysgi/).
 See [CHANGELOG.md](https://github.com/jaedsonpys/pysgi/blob/master/CHANGELOG.md) on GitHub for changes made to each release.